timmit147/Tech-manual/README.md

 ![image](https://user-images.githubusercontent.com/29665951/136688489-985bcf6a-f9cf-4227-87bb-584ca6d403ec.png)

-Step 8 change time
+## Step 8 change time

 When you use #include <NTPClient.h> on the top of your document than you can use time in your code.

-If you want that the code start at 7 you can use this code bellow.
+If you want that the code start at 7 you can use this code bellow for a example.

 ```
 if(timeClient.getHours() == 7){